-Trump touts 'blue collar boom' in speech to global elite
+Trump touts 'blue-collar boom' in speech to global elite

 Continue Reading Below

-The 30-minute speech touched on key components of his economic initiatives, including job creation and trade improvements.
+His 30-minute remarks, which came hours before the U.S. Senate was set to begin its impeachment trial, touched on key components of his economic initiatives, including job creation and trade improvements.

 TRUMP 2020 REELECTION BID GOOD NEWS FOR STOCKS